matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

 Mobile clients currently depend on the push notifications of edited events to update the text of on-screen notifications.
-The proposed push rule would result in mobile clients no longer receiving these edits; but showing slightly outdated text on a notification screen is only a minor impact and it would be better to separate when (& why) we send pushes vs. when we generate notifications.
+The proposed push rule would result in mobile clients no longer receiving these edits; but showing slightly outdated text on a notification screen.
+That is only a minor impact and it would be better to separate when (& why) we send pushes vs. when we generate notifications.